 The Learning through Languages Research Symposium is a unique opportunity for high school students across North Carolina to conduct and present research in their language of study.
 In teams of 2-3, students will write a research paper on a topic related to one of four regional research tracks.
-They will then present their research to UNC and Duke faculty and language instructor judges in their target language on December 8th, 2016 at UNC.
+They will then present their research to UNC and Duke faculty and language instructor judges in their target language on December 13, 2017 at UNC Chapel Hill.

 Students will conduct and present research on contemporary issues in Africa, Asia, Europe, Latin America, or the Middle East and North Africa.
 Students can choose any track they prefer.
 For example, a Japanese language team can study Contemporary Europe.

 The objectives of the Learning through Languages Symposium are for high school students to:

 - Learn about a topic of significance to a world region in which the target language is spoken.

 - Engage in cooperative learning with a team.